-Find the backlink in a page on one click
+Find the backlink on the page on one click

 In the website preview, there’s the anchor text in the top right corner.
-Click on it to automatically scroll to the exact position of the anchor.
+Click on it to automatically scroll to the exact position of the anchor text.
 It’s highlighted in a yellow rectangle with an orange border.

 Analyze the backlink URL